ido90/UsingKalmanFilterTheRightWay/README.md

-# Noise Estimation Is Not Optimal: How To Use Kalman Filter The Right Way
+# Noise Estimation Is Not Optimal: How to Use Kalman Filter the Right Way

 This repo implements the experiments for the paper [Noise Estimation Is Not Optimal: How To Use Kalman Filter The Right Way](https://arxiv.org/abs/2104.02372) by Ido Greenberg, Shie Mannor and Netanel Yannay.